Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

 This lab relies on the lectures of:
   - Week 9 on Feature Detection and Tracking, and
   - Week 10 on Transformations and Panoramas.

 Make sure you are up-to-date with the lectures.
-There are slides, recording, and Jupyter notebooks.
+There are slides, recordings, and Jupyter notebooks.
 They'll help you understanding the lab.
 In particular, you are expected to have studied the code in the following Jupyter Notebook:

 [https://github.com/effepivi/ICP3038/blob/master/Lectures/12-feature-detection/notebooks/1-detect-describe-match-using-ORB-in-opencv.ipynb](https://nbviewer.jupyter.org/github/effepivi/ICP3038/blob/master/Lectures/12-feature-detection/notebooks/1-detect-describe-match-using-ORB-in-opencv.ipynb).